 In the global spa and wellness industry, spa services are expected to expand to more settings such as airlines including them in airports and through on-flight massages.
 Also, vacation packages are enticing visitors through spa services combined with other leisure and wellness activities.

-Rising demand for Medical treatments in the spa environment
+Rising demand for Medical treatments in spa management

 In times of high strain, stress and constant digital availability, the need for one's own well-being and self-care becomes more and more important.
 The demand for medical services in the hospitality and tourism sector is rising accordingly.
 People are also looking to this area for anti-aging treatments.
 Medical spas allow people to get these treatments in a private, relaxing setting away from the doctor’s office.
 They can feel pampered and rejuvenated while leaving the spa looking more youthful and fresh.